jdelauney/SIMD-VectorMath-UnitTest/README.md

 ### SIMD VectorMath UnitTest project

-For testing asm SIMD (SSE/SSE 2/SSE 3/SSE 4.x / AVX /AVX 2) vector and "fast math" library (2f, 4f, matrix, quaternion...) with Lazarus and FreePascal Compiler
+GLZVectorMath full optimized vector and "fast math" library (2f, 4f, matrix, quaternion...)  for FreePascal Compiler and Lazarus.
+Use SIMD (SSE, SSE3, SS4, AVX, AVX2) acceleration.
+It can be used in 2D/3D graphics, computing apps.

 [Contribution guidelines for this project](CONTRIBUTING.md)